pradeeban/mediator/docs/source/sections/MEDIator-REST-API.rst

 *********************

 If you are hosting MEDIator for public access, you need to start it and expose its RESTful APIs.
 Execute the MEDIatorEngine class.

+$ java -classpath lib/repl-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datarepl.core.MEDIatorEngine

+To add more instances to the cluster, start the instances of Initiator class.
+$ java -classpath lib/repl-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datarepl.core.Initiator

 The implementation of the RESTful invocations can be found at TciaReplicaSetManager.

 You may access MEDIator's RESTful APIs directly or through your application that consumes the MEDIator APIs.